-With the closure of the Abitibi landfill, iLevel has commenced hauling their waste to our Jones Road facility.
-Initial estimates are 4,000 tonnes per year.
+iLevel has commenced hauling their waste to the Jones Road facility.
+Initial estimates were 4,000 tonnes per year.
+For the 2008 year the actual hauled totaled 3,867 tonnes.

 Existing Solid Waste Infrastructure

 Major infrastructure related to the City's solid waste operations includes the Kenora Area Landfill and the Kenora Area Solid Waste Transfer Station.
 The City operates both these facilities under a Certificate of Approval (C of A) from the Ministry of Environment (MOE).
 The C of A imposes stringent standards for the operations of these facilities.